 What’s the weather like in Hawaii during March?

-Typically, March isn’t Hawaii’s rainiest month.
-March rainfall levels tend to be on the medium to high side of the annual rainfall scale.
+March isn’t Hawaii’s rainiest month.
+December gets that designation.
+March rainfall levels tend to be on the medium-high side of the annual rainfall scale.
 While temperatures are fairly consistent in the resort areas of the Hawaiian Islands, rainfall varies quite a bit between islands and between the leeward and windward sides of each island.

 Here are the average rainfall levels for the month of March: